whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-02-FabFitFun-Subscription-Box-Fall-2015-Review-Coupon.md

 <br>

 <p>I love how they tell the background of the company, tips on using the items and even some interviews with the artists behind the designs.
-So much better than their previous info sheets.</p>
+So much better than their previous info sheets.
+Good job FabFitFun!</p>

 <br>